Paul595/SpeedToSheet/README.md

 After you have got your json file rename it to "auth.json" and add it to the directory of SpeedToSheet.py

+#
+You can also upload this script to a **RaspberryPi** so it can run all day and night via a cronjob

 ## Setup Complete